 - Dedicated support and infrastructure

-Shopify Advanced is ideal for growing brands that need strong reporting, lower transaction fees and solid integrations without enterprise overhead.
+Shopify Advanced is ideal for growing brands that need strong reporting, lower transaction fees and solid integrations without expensive overheads.
 Choosing between Shopify Advanced and Plus isn't always straightforward, and the right answer depends on the specifics of your business.
 Our ecommerce discovery audit is designed to cut through the noise, giving you a clear picture of your current setup and a roadmap for where to go next.

 Shopify Plus vs Advanced Pricing Plans